 Global awareness of disability-inclusive development is increasing.
 The United Nations Convention on the Rights of Persons with Disabilities (CRPD) promotes the full integration of persons with disabilities in societies.
 The CRPD specifically references the importance of international development in addressing the rights of persons with disabilities.
-To date, 165 countries have ratified the CRPD, which carries the force of national law.
+To date, 172 countries have ratified the CRPD, which carries the force of national law.
 In recent years, an increasing number of bilateral donors have also developed disability policies to guide their international aid.
-Similarly at the national level, the number of disability discrimination laws and constitutional provisions have increased.
+Similarly, at the national level, the number of disability discrimination laws and constitutional provisions have increased significantly.

 The 2030 Agenda for Sustainable Development clearly states that disability cannot be a reason or criteria for lack of access to development programming and the realization of human rights.
 The Sustainable Development Goals (SDGs) framework includes seven targets which explicitly refer to persons with disabilities and six further targets on persons in vulnerable situations, which include persons with disabilities.
 The SDGs address essential development domains such as education, employment and decent work, social protection, resilience to and mitigation of disasters, sanitation, transport, and non-discrimination – all of which are important areas of work for the World Bank.
 The New Urban Agenda specifically commits to promoting measures to facilitate equal access to public spaces, facilities, technology, systems, and services for persons with disabilities in urban and rural areas.